node-red/node-red.github.io/docs/hardware/raspberrypi.md

     $sudo apt-get install python-dev python-rpi.gpio

-**Change** Using RPI.GPIO is a change from using WiringPi - the main benefits are that we can get software PWM on all output pins, and easier access to interrupts on inputs meaning faster response times (rather than polling).
+**Change** Using RPi.GPIO is a change from using WiringPi - the main benefits are that we can get software PWM on all output pins, and easier access to interrupts on inputs meaning faster response times (rather than polling).